12 Friendsgiving Food Ideas to Make This Year’s Gathering Your Best Yet

 If You Need a Vegan Appetizer to Please a Crowd of Omnivores

 This perfectly smooth ranch dressing dip is a show-stopper.
-No one at the Friendsgiving potluck will know this is a vegan dip nor that it has tofu (protein!) in it.
+No one will know this Friendsgiving food idea is a vegan dip, nor that it has tofu (protein!) in it.
 Our taste testers were convinced it was straight up ranch dressing.
 Serve this with wedged baby lettuces (like Little Gem) for a fun hand-held salad, an array of crudites, or just use as ranch salad dressing.

 Get the recipe: Vegan Ranch Dressing